i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 90% more to go.
 At best, this should take 6x90 min = 9 h.
 At worst, 25x90 min = 37.5 h ***insert clenched teeth smiley here*** Of course, I closed any app that might be eating any of my laptop's memory/processing power, but the virtual machine was only using 16-30% of my CPU to begin with, so maybe that's not the issue here.
 Maybe, as with many other things, VirtualBox is rather inefficient in its resource utilization...

-At around 2 AM, it had finally finished creating the OVF file (the file format of the so-called virtual machine appliance I just created).
+At around 2 AM, it had finally finished creating the OVF file (the file format of the so-called virtual machine appliance I just created, which is an [universal format]([How To Convert Virtual Machines Between VirtualBox and VMware (howtogeek.com)](https://www.howtogeek.com/125640/how-to-convert-virtual-machines-between-virtualbox-and-vmware/)) and can be shared between different VM software).

 After many loopholes, I finally downloaded VMware Workstation Pro, which, to my joy, is now available for free for personal use since May of this year.

 I also downloaded the VMware OVF Tool to make sure that the OVF I previously generated with VirtualBox is compatible with VMware Workstation Pro.
+I added its installation directory to my PATH variable under Windows, and could then access it from my command line in PowerShell.

+I tried converting the old virtual machine OVA file to a VMware-compatible type using " ovftool ubuntu22x64.ova E:\VMware_ubuntu_VM " (into a new directory I created for the purpose), but got an error: "Opening OVA source: ubuntu22x64.ova Opening VMX target: E:\VMware_ubuntu_VM Error: OVF Package is not supported by target: - Line 25: Unsupported hardware family 'virtualbox-2.2'.
+Completed with errors "

+To convert this hardware family to one that's compatible with VMware Workstation Pro, ChatGPT suggested unpacking the OVA archive and directly editing the OVF file that contains the info.
+While 7zip was doing the unpacking, I did a [bit more reading online on the topic](How To Convert Virtual Machines Between VirtualBox and VMware (howtogeek.com)](https://www.howtogeek.com/125640/how-to-convert-virtual-machines-between-virtualbox-and-vmware/)).
+Because this website says it should be possible to open the VM as is in VMware, once it is installed, so I decided to postpone modifying anything in the OVF until I shut off Hyper-V for good with bcdedit, restart my PC, and attempt to install VMware.

+7zip kept showing "Unexpected end of data" all the way through.

 During the installation of VMware Workstation Pro, I got a message saying
 ![[2024-08-02_vmware_installation_hyper-v.png]]